spatialthoughts/qgis-tutorials/source/docs/3/georeferencing_basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - How to determine datum and coordinate system for old maps.
-- Save the GCP created
+- Save the GCP created.
 - Edit the created GCP for fine tuning.

 Get the data